 1. Through mucous membranes- mouth nose, eyes, ears and genitals.

 3. Through non-intact skin- skin cuts, scratches, scrapes, burns, rashes, blisters, acne.

-Blood, vaginal secretions, semen, cerebrospinal fluid (around the brain) pleural fluid (around the lungs), synovial fluid (around the joints), saliva from dental procedures, any fluid with visible blood, and any unidentifiable fluid.
+Infectious materials include blood, vaginal secretions, semen, cerebrospinal fluid (around the brain) pleural fluid (around the lungs), synovial fluid (around the joints), saliva from dental procedures, any fluid with visible blood, and any unidentifiable fluid.

-Tears, sweat, sputum, urine, feces, vomitus, and nasal secretions.
+Non-infectious materials include tears, sweat, sputum, urine, feces, vomitus, and nasal secretions.

 MOST HARMFUL DISEASES TO HEALTHCARE WORKERS